 This one is related to overheating.
 When detonation (explosion of air-fuel) happens inside your cylinder, it launches an overwhelming heat.
 Is your spark plug getting bent too often?
 Detonation might be the cause.

-In this case, it’s likely that your spark plug is unable to handle the extremely high temperature and became malleable.
+In this case, it’s likely that your spark plug is unable to handle the extremely high temperature and becomes malleable.
 Thus, causing the electrodes to touch each other.
 The pressure is so intense that it causes the plug to slam shut.

-For detonation bent spark plug, you should take your vehicle to a professional who can inspect it further.
+For the detonation bent spark plug, you should take your vehicle to a professional who can inspect it further.
 All of these reasons/causes apply to any type of spark plug like a two-stroke spark plug.

 There are several reasons why a spark plug electrode gets bent.
 All the reasons are somewhat similar.
 The piston hits the plug, bending or cracking it in the process.
-It should give you a clear idea of what causes spark plug electrode to bend.
+It should give you a clear idea of what causes the spark plug electrode to bend.